Banking and Investment

 Quantitative/Proprietary Trading Firms

-These firms (eg: Jane Street, G-Research) are sometimes known as "electronic market-makers".
+These firms (eg: Optiver, Jane Street, G-Research) are sometimes known as "electronic market-makers".
 They develop trading strategies based on quantitative analysis using automated trading models and typically hire graduates with Masters and/or DPhils/PhDs in STEM subjects.

 Private Wealth Management Firms